matbahasa/ProSub/README.md

 }
 ```

 The values of the meaning features are as in the table below.
-The absence of the feature means that the relevant feature is unspecified (or the creator did not provide the information).
+The absence of a feature means that the relevant feature is unspecified (or the creator did not provide the information).

 | Feature | Values |
 |---------|--------|